Vincentqyw/pr-automator/README.md

 - Run `git --version` and `gh --version` to verify

 **"Configuration is incomplete"**
-- Run `prc config` to set up your AI provider
+- Run `pra config` to set up your AI provider
-- Check `prc status` for current configuration
+- Check `pra status` for current configuration

 **"API analysis failed"**
 - Verify your API key is correct